TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/end/readme.md

 But I don't have none.
 It still happens.
 It's not at zero.

 Going to the loo is something I can't take for granted.
-Every time, it feels like a safety hazard.
+Every time feels like a safety hazard.

 So I carry out my boring little risk assessment and it's tiring.
 It's so so tiring.
 What a waste of energy.